lagdo/dbadmin-app/README.md

 - Query a table.
 - Execute queries in the query editor.

-The following features are currently disabled or unavailable:
+The following features are either disabled or unavailable:
 - Query a view.
+- Save queries in user account.
+- Save and show the query history.
 - Navigate through related tables.
 - Create, alter or drop a database, table or view.
 - Insert, modify or delete data from a table.